Banner

 Enterprise-Level IS Research: Challenges and Potentials of Looking Beyond Enterprise Solutions

-Robert Winter, Institute of Information Management, University of St. Gallen, Switzerland
+Robert Winter, University of St. Gallen, Switzerland

 Design Structure Matrix (DSM)